Erik Schønfeldt

 and played 45 matches for the national team between 1960 and 1968.
 He participated at the 1964 and 1967 World Men's Handball Championship.

+Schønfeldt was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 1999.

 He is the father of Norway international handballer Morten Schønfeldt.

 Schønfeldt was also an active football player.
 Playing for the club Frigg, he participated in the final of the 1965 Norwegian Football Cup.